cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/inotify_overview.rst

       any IN_MOVED_TO event.

 **BUGS**

-   Before Linux 3.19, fallocate(2) did not create any inotify events.
-Since Linux 3.19, calls to fallocate(2) generate IN_MODIFY events.

-   In kernels before 2.6.16, the IN_ONESHOT mask flag does not work.

-   As originally designed and implemented, the IN_ONESHOT flag did not cause an IN_IGNORED event
-   to be generated when the watch was dropped after one event.
-However, as an unintended effect of other changes, since Linux 2.6.36, an IN_IGNORED event is generated in this case.

    Before kernel 2.6.25, the kernel code that was intended to coalesce successive identical events (i.e., the two most recent events could potentially be coalesced if the older had not yet been